The Xometry app works best with JavaScript enabled!

 An example of a shear modulus can be found in the structural steel used in the construction of large buildings.
 Structural steel is chosen for its high shear modulus, which allows it to resist deformation caused by shear forces.
 In the case of buildings, external forces such as wind loading can induce twisting stresses on the structure, resulting in shear stresses in the steel members.
 The high shear modulus of steel enables it to effectively withstand these shear stresses, ensuring the stability and integrity of the building even under challenging conditions.

-The shear modulus of some other common materials are given below:
+The shear modulus of some other common materials is given below:

 2. Aluminum: 25 GPa (3.6 × 10⁶ psi)